NHM-Sequencing-Facility/AVITI_read_QC_pipeline/README.md

 A snakemake pipeline for QC of raw, basecalled and demultiplexed AVITI24 sequence data, written for the MBL team @NHMUK.

-The pipeline takes an AVITI24 RunManifest.csv and a parent directory of raw FASTQ files (Samples/), merges replicate samples across lanes, concatenates replicates where needed, runs pre-QC FastQC (falco), fastp QC, post-QC FastQC (falco) and Seqkit stats, and then produces a summary spreadsheet of fastp QC metrics and aggregates everything into a single MultiQC report.
+The pipeline takes an AVITI24 RunManifest.csv and a parent directory of raw FASTQ files (Samples/), concatenates replicates (where needed) across lanes, runs pre-QC FastQC (falco), fastp QC, post-QC FastQC (falco) and Seqkit stats, and then produces a summary spreadsheet of fastp QC metrics and aggregates everything into a single MultiQC report.
 PhiX entries and Unassigned reads are excluded.

 ---